wader/jqjq/README.md

 > **Warning** this project is mostly for learning, experimenting and fun.

 Why?
-It started when I was researching how to write decoders directly in jq for [fq](https://github.com/wader/fq) which ended up involving some syntax tree rewriting and walking and then it grew from there.
+It started when researching how to write decoders in jq for [fq](https://github.com/wader/fq) which ended up involving some syntax tree rewriting and walking and then it grew from that.

-But it's also a great way to promote and show that jq is a very expressive, capable and nice language! :)
+But it's also a great way to show that jq is a very expressive, capable and neat language!

-You can try and play around with it at [jqplay.org](https://jqplay.org/s/nQQg2jV7vH5).
+You can try and play around with jqjq using [jqplay.org](https://jqplay.org/s/nQQg2jV7vH5).

 ### Use via `jqjq` wrapper